Fraud Blocker

 This type of underlayment adheres well to the roof deck, reducing the risk of wind-driven rain infiltration.
 It also offers good thermal insulation and UV resistance.

-5) High-Temperature Underlayment:
+5) High-Temperature Rated Underlayment

 High-temperature underlayment is designed to withstand the intense heat that Florida’s climate can generate.
 It is often used in conjunction with metal roofing systems or in areas with high sun exposure.